PREVIOUS: Symbiosis #3

 **Many ACoAs balk at the suggestion that we have to grow up (become an adult), because —

-— the WIC doesn’t want to give up being in charge.
-This ego state has allowed us to survive thus far – but with great limitation.
+✓ the WIC doesn’t want to give up being in charge.
+This ego state has allowed us to survive thus far – but with great limitations.
 Having to rely on ourselves way too early gave the WIC the only sense of power it has ever known & won’t relinquish it easily

 So we can’t look to them for a model of adulthood!

-The False Self (FS) is made up of two or more sub-selves that develop from childhood damage – as the only protection we had ay the time.
+The False Self (FS) is made up of two or more sub-selves that develop from childhood damage – as the only way to survive we had ay the time.
 These well-meaning but wounded, comfort-seeking persona usurped leadership from our naturally talented True Self (TS).

 It’s not just the mask we present to the world, it’s what we now assume IS us, the only Self we’ve ever known.

-As the FS aspects formed, they disabled or stunted our TS. preventing our wise brain/body’s ability to make instinctively wise, holistic decisions & choices, so what we truly think, perceive, feel & how we act – are distorted.
+As the FS aspects formed, they disabled or stunted our TS, preventing our wise brain/body’s ability to make instinctively natural, holistic mental decisions & action-choices, so what we truly think, perceive, feel & how we act – are distorted or hidden.